CAPTRA: CAtegory-level Pose Tracking for Rigid and Articulated Objects from Point Clouds: Experiment

 \subsection{Tracking speed}

 Aside from the state-of-the-art performance, our method also has the highest tracking speed among all others, as summarized in Table \ref{table:fps}.
 All methods are tested on the same device.
 NOCS and ANCSH are slow due to RANSAC and optimizations, which we don't need.
-We found that 6-PACK's actual speed is much slower than what they claim in their paper ($>$10 FPS) since their network used in their officially released code \cite{j96w} is forwarded 27 times at a grid of potential object centers at each frame to achieve their reported performance.
+6-PACK's actual speed is slower than what they claim in their paper ($>$10 FPS) since the network in their officially released code \cite{j96w} is forwarded 27 times at a grid of potential object centers at each frame to achieve their reported performance.